Tips & Tricks

 If you’ve just started to learn about cool hacker stuff, you may be curious about CTFs.
 CTF stands for Capture The Flag.
 In cybersecurity, a CTF is a fun way to learn hacking skills, hands-on.
 You may be wondering what all the hype is about.
 Where can you learn about CTFs?
 What happens during a CTF?

 The original Capture The Flag games were like the ones I was made to play as a kid.
 A group of people would go to a large field and be split into two teams.
-Each team would hide their flags somewhere within their turf.
+Each team would hide its flags somewhere within its turf.
 The opposing team would have to find those flags and fight the other team while trying to run with the flags to their own turf.
 Other old-fashioned Capture The Flag games may work a little differently, but that’s a typical example.

 Cybersecurity CTF games take inspiration from those outdoor Capture The Flag games, but there may be other offline influences as well.